 - familiarise themselves with the features and functionalities of the new solution

 - identify any changes required to existing systems and processes

 - build confidence that they can successfully submit data as a test prior to go-live

 The functionality and returns available in the test environment will be progressively released.

 Will there be a pilot?

 A test environment will be made available before go-live, which will allow users to familiarise themselves with the solution and practise data submission.
-The test environment will have multiple functionality releases, the first release is expected to be available from Q1 2020.
-APRA will provide more information about the test environment by late 2019.
+APRA will provide a minimum of three months for entities to test returns in the new solution prior to go-live.
+The test environment will have multiple functionality releases, the first release is expected to be available from mid-2020.

 Where can I access the sample XML and XBRL forms for the new solution?

 The sample forms for the new Data Collection Solution will be made available on the website at a later date.
-View other technical specifications (https://www.apra.gov.au/technical-information-technical-specifications-n...)
+Read more technical specifications in the Implementation Plan.